20201896/ns3-nathan/README.md

+## _This is an orphaned (gitwize) repo of the 3.41 release of ns-3-allinone release_ ##

+Mark Greenwood, Liverpool Hope University 2024.

+All internal .git directories have been removed and git init rerun Additionally, the scratch folder .gitignore has been removed since we will be building our simulation scripts there and want to maintain history.
+For the 3rd Year Project.
+We will be adding OSPF into the model and helper folders under internet.

+## _Old READ.ME continues_ ##

 This is **_ns-3-allinone_**, a repository with some scripts to download and build the core components around the
 [ns-3 network simulator](https://www.nsnam.org).